Clashes during Hanuman Jayanti procession in Delhi's Jahangirpuri, several policemen injured | Politics

 Officials said overall security has been stepped up in all the remaining 14 police districts of the national capital and technical surveillance has been also mounted to ensure no untoward incident takes place.

 Communal clashes had broken out in Northeast Delhi on February 24, 2020 after violence between citizenship law supporters and protesters spiralled out of control, leaving at least 53 people dead and around 700 injured.
-PTI AMP VIT BUN RT RT
+PTI AMP VIT BUN ANB ANB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)